rubenwgs/ETH-CS-BA3SE1/Computer_Systems/CompSys_BN_W2.md

 - As a **Referee**, the OS multiplexes the hardware of the machine among different principals (users, programs, etc.), and protects these principals from each other.
 - As an **Illusionist**, the OS provides the illusion of *real* hardware resources to resource principals through *virtualization*.
-- As **Glue**, the OS provides abstractions to tie different resources together, and hides details of the hardware to allow programs portability across different platforms.
+- As a **Glue**, the OS provides abstractions to tie different resources together, and hides details of the hardware to allow programs portability across different platforms.

 ## 3.2 Domains